2009 V8 Supercar Championship Series: Driver changes

+Mid-season changes

-Team Kiwi Racing finalised a deal for the 2009 season to run a Paul Morris Motorsport Holden Commodore.
-Bankruptcy proceedings involving Team Kiwi Racing team principal, David John, meant for an uncertain future and the team was unable to prepare adequately for the 2009 season.
-The franchise was run as a satellite entry of Paul Morris Motorsport on Team Kiwi Racing's behalf for the first two events of the year while the situation was clarified, thus avoiding approximately $150,000 fines for each race meeting they might have been absent, with former Carrera Cup racer Dean Fiore in the driving seat.
-V8 Supercar Australia subsequently seized TKR's Racing Entitlement Contract in order that it be sold or leased.
-It was sold to Fiore, who completed the season under the Triple F Racing banner.
-The racing number was changed for Triple F's second outing from #021 to #12.
+Team Kiwi Racing finalised a deal for the 2009 season to run a Paul Morris Motorsport-built Holden Commodore.
+The franchise was run as a satellite entry of Paul Morris Motorsport for the first two events of the year.
+Due to bankruptcy proceedings against team owner David John, the team's license was revoked by the governing body V8 Supercars Australia after the Hamilton 400 and onsold to their driver Dean Fiore, who completed the season under the Triple F Racing banner.
+The car number was changed for Triple F's second outing from #021 to #12.

+Dale Wood was replaced at Kelly Racing after the Darwin Triple Crown round by Mark McNally.

+Marcus Marshall Motorsport collapsed at the Townsville round due to lack of funding and the REC was absorbed by V8 Supercars Australia.
+The team's equipment was sold to Triple F Racing.

+For the endurance events, as both the Holden Racing Team and Walkinshaw Racing were run by Walkinshaw Performance, Paul Dumbrell joined HRT in the second car partnering Craig Baird, while Shane Price was drafted in to replace Dumbrell.

+Wildcard entries

-V8 Supercar Australia announced four wildcards entries into the two 'enduro' events (L&H 500 and Supercheap Auto Bathurst 1000).
+V8 Supercars Australia announced four wildcards entries into the two endurance race events (the Phillip Island 500 and Bathurst 1000).
 The four teams selected from those who made submissions were all competitors in the second-tier Fujitsu V8 Supercar Series, namely: Greg Murphy Racing, MW Motorsport, Sieders Racing Team and Sonic Motor Racing Services.

 Greg Murphy Racing ran a VE Commodore built by their sister-team Tasman Motorsport with Fujitsu series regular Sam Walter named as one of the drivers.
 Taz Douglas was later named as the second driver.

-The family-run Sieders Racing Team used the 2006 Bathurst 1000 winning Triple Eight BF Falcon for brothers Colin and David Sieders.
-Subsequently, Colin Sieders withdrew citing imminent surgery and was replaced with V8 Ute Series racer Andrew Fisher.
+The family-run Sieders Racing Team announced that they would use the 2006 Bathurst 1000-winning Triple Eight BF Falcon for brothers Colin and David Sieders.
+Colin later withdrew citing imminent surgery and was replaced with V8 Ute Series racer Andrew Fisher.

 MW Motorsport were represented by their young up-and-coming drivers Damien Assaillit and Brad Lowe, to give them experience ahead of a possible promotion to a main game full-time or co-driver role in 2010.

-Sonic Motor Racing Services ultimately withdrew their entry and V8 Supercar Australia decided not to allow them to be replaced with another team.
+Sonic Motor Racing Services ultimately withdrew their entry and V8 Supercars Australia decided not to allow them to be replaced with another team.